 What is the difference between SEO content writing and regular copywriting?

 SEO content writing targets specific search keywords, follows a cluster architecture, and includes technical elements like schema markup and internal linking.
 Regular copywriting focuses on persuasion and brand voice without a search ranking strategy behind it.
+The skills overlap but the deliverables are different — a copywriter optimizes for conversion on a page someone already landed on, an SEO content writer optimizes for the page being found in the first place.

 How long before SEO content starts ranking?

 AI can draft content, but it cannot do keyword research, build content cluster architecture, implement technical SEO, or create internal linking strategies.
 The writing is about 20% of what makes content rank.
 The other 80% is strategy and structure.
+AI-assisted writing with a human editor and a real strategist behind it works.
+AI-only content published at volume gets flagged as low-quality by Google’s helpful content systems and stops ranking within months.